benrigaud/landing-page/README.md

 # Frontend Developer Challenge | Landing Page

-This landing page is part of the Frontend Developer Challenge for purplefire.io Due to the time available there are improvements to be made, but i think its in a good spot for review.
+This landing page is part of the Frontend Developer Challenge for purplefire.io Improvements are needed due to the time available, but I think it's in a good spot for review.
-Hope to hear back from you, thanks for the opportunity. 🙌
+I hope to hear back from you, thanks for the opportunity. 🙌

 ### Prerequisites